Baslocal/lab/Nessus essential implementation .md

 -Nessus essential
 -Scope for the scan (IP range)
 Steps
 1. Created a new scan in Nessus.
 a.
 Went to Policies > New Policy.
 b.
 Selected Credentialed Patch Audit as the policy type.
 c.
 Entered a name for the policy.

 ![unknown](https://github.com/Baslocal/lab/assets/155853534/e301a90c-fca1-470e-9d33-c95223f55230)
-2. Configured the scan settings.
+2.Configured the scan settings.
-A.    Selected the Scan Targets tab.
-Added the IP range for the scan Windows and Linux systems it wanted to target
-B.    Configured the credentials for Linux and Windows
-C.     Selected the Credentials tab.
+A.Selected the Scan Targets tab.
+Added the IP range for the scan Windows and Linux systems it wanted to target B.Configured the credentials for Linux and Windows C.Selected the Credentials tab.

 ![unknown](https://github.com/Baslocal/lab/assets/155853534/58f7e8c5-644d-46b1-9828-9988a405818c)
 Before